A Unified Approach to Evaluation and Routing in Public Transport Systems: Framework for Routing and Evaluation

-To illustrate, consider an example with $\routes=\{1,2\}$ and $l_1=15$ minutes.
-Figure~\ref{fig:routingModels} shows for the three routing models how $p_2,$ the probability that a traveler chooses route 2, depends on $l_2$, the duration of route 2.
-For uniform routing, the routing probabilities are independent of the route durations, such that $p_2$ remains constant at 0.5.
-For shortest path routing, all travelers choose route 2 as long as its duration is shorter than 15 minutes, and all choose route 1 otherwise.
+Shortest path routing assigns probability one to the shortest path and probability zero otherwise, where ties are broken arbitrarily (e.g., by lowest index).
+Logit routing assigns probabilities accordingly to the multinomial logit model \citep{mcfadden1973conditional}.
+The parameter $\beta$ controls the sensitivity of travelers to the route durations.
+For smaller $\beta$, travelers distribute more evenly, while for larger $\beta$ they are more likely to choose the shortest route.
+In fact, it can be seen that shortest path routing is the limiting case of logit routing for $\beta \rightarrow \infty$.
+Figure~\ref{fig:routingModels} provides an example for $\routes=\{1,2\}$ and $l_1=15$ minutes.
+For shortest path routing, travelers choose route 2 if the duration is shorter than 15 minutes, and route 1 otherwise.
 For logit routing, the probability to choose route 2 is a smooth function of $l_2$, the steepness of which depends on $\beta$.